szabgab/real-szabgab.github.io/jewish.md

 * [The Jewish Virtual library](https://www.jewishvirtuallibrary.org/) has lots of information by country.
 * [Jewish languages](https://www.jewishlanguages.org/)
 * [Jewish Language Project](http://huc.edu/research/institutes-centers-projects/jewish-language-project) at the Hebrew Union College
+* [JIMENA](https://www.jimena.org/) is an organization to preserve and protect the heritage of Sephardic and Mizrahi Jews.

 ## Countries